-How to pay Climate Change Levy and how long your payment will take to reach HMRC.
+How to pay the Climate Change Levy and how long your payment will take to reach HMRC.

 You’ll need your 13-digit Climate Change Levy reference number when paying.
 You can find this on your return.